RappyLabyAddons/AntiCommandChoker-lm3/README.md

 # **Anti Command Choker**
-> With this plugin you can prevent yourself from choking your commands with a 7 instead of a /
+> With this addon you can prevent yourself from choking your commands with a 7 instead of a /

 ### Installation
 1. Press `Win` + `R`